**Note: This article was originally published on July 8, 2020. It was last updated on May 15, 2023.

-If you suffer from opioid addiction, you likely already know the dangers involved with that lifestyle.
+If you suffer from opioid addiction, you likely already know the dangers of that lifestyle.
 And if you’re seeking opioid addiction treatment, you might have heard of an herb known as kratom.
-Kratom is touted by some users as the solution to their withdrawal problems.
-But it's also condemned by others as a highly dangerous and addictive substance in its own right.
-Read on to discover what kratom is, what effects it has on the brain and body, and whether you should consider talking to your doctor about using kratom for opioid addiction treatment.
+Some users tout kratom as the solution to their opioid withdrawal problems.
+But it’s also condemned by others as a highly dangerous and addictive substance in its own right.
+Read on to discover what kratom is, its effects on the brain and body, and whether you should consider talking to your doctor about using kratom for opioid addiction treatment.

 What is Kratom?

 Kratom is the herbal extract of the Mitragyna speciosa evergreen tree that grows in Southeast Asia.
-Sometimes used in at-home treatments for opioid withdrawal, kratom has gained two very different reputations depending on who you ask.
-While some people have found more success breaking their opioid addictions using kratom instead of traditional treatments , the Drug Enforcement Agency (DEA) and the Food and Drug Administration (FDA) have both warned about the potentially huge risks of kratom and advise against its use.
+Sometimes used in at-home treatments for opioid withdrawal, kratom has gained two very different reputations, depending on who you ask.
+While some people have found more success breaking their opioid addictions using kratom instead of traditional treatments, the Drug Enforcement Agency (DEA) and the Food and Drug Administration (FDA) have both warned about the potentially enormous risks of kratom and advise against its use.

 Why Do Some People Choose to Use Kratom for Opioid Addiction Treatment?